Tripp Fuller

 Tripp Fuller is an American theologian, minister, and broadcaster.
 He is the founder and host of Homebrewed Christianity, one of the most downloaded theology programs in podcasting.
-He is currently a Postdoctoral Research Fellow in Theology and Science at the University of Edinburgh.
+He was formerly a Postdoctoral Research Fellow in Theology and Science at the University of Edinburgh, and he is currently a visiting professor at Luther Seminary.

 Biography

 Born in North Carolina, Fuller earned his B.A. at Campbell University, his M. Div. at Wake Forest University, and his Ph.D. in Philosophy, Religion, and Theology at Claremont Graduate University.